The Disturbing Facts About Small Businesses That Get Hacked

 Why Do Data Breaches Cost So Much?

-In many cases where customer data is leaked, the firms can be fined tens of thousands of dollars for the breach.
+When customer data is leaked, the firms can be fined tens of thousands of dollars for the breach.

 Check out this video detailing just how much a major cyberattack can cost: